Growing cut flowers for the vase

 Prepare the site:

 For the most prolific, healthy flowers, amend your soil to ensure the plants have the nutrients they need to grow and bloom well.
-Your cutting flowers will need soil that is rich in organic matter, so add in a few layers of compost and fertiliser before you get started.
+Your cutting flowers will need soil that is rich in organic matter, so add a few layers of compost and fertiliser before you get started.

 Plan your layout: